-Students should apply for admission to the Teacher Education Program after successfully completing EDUC2420 Entry Workshop.
-Application for admission is made through the Director of Teacher Education.
-Final approval is given by the Teacher Education Committee.
-Applicants must have:
+Students will apply for admission to the Teacher Education Program after successfully meeting all EDUC2420 Entry Workshop requirements; application for admission will be completed as part of course requirements.
+Acceptance into the program is approved by the Teacher Education Committee.